SapitoSucio/froggo-guides/docs/script_commands.md

 \***failedrefitem** **<equipment slot\>**{,**<char_id\>**};

 This command will fail to refine an item in the specified equipment slot of the invoking character.
 The item will be destroyed.
-This will also display a '`refine failure`' effect on the character and put appropriate messages into their chat window.
+This will also display a ``refine failure`` effect on the character and put appropriate messages into their chat window.

 ---------------------------------------